 Sida acuta as a Treatment Option

-Sida acuta is a species of flowering plant in the mallow family and grows around the world.
-It is a powerful treatment for skin infections, especially for bacteria like Staphylococcus aures, Pseudomonas, aeruginosa, and Candida.
+Sida acuta can be grown around the world, and is a powerful treatment for skin infections, particularly bacteria like Staphylococcus aures, Pseudomonas, aeruginosa, and Candida.

 Essential Oils to Use

-When using most of these oils, a carrier oil (such as coconut or olive oil) is needed to dilute them before applying them onto the skin, as they can cause irritation and actually damage the skin because they’re too strong to use undiluted.
-Tea tree and lavender are usually ok to use straight.
+When using these oils, a carrier oil (such as coconut, jojoba, or olive oil) is needed to dilute them before application, as they can cause irritation and even damage to skin due to their potency.

-Have you tried using natural treatments to heal skin infections before?
+Have you used any of the remedies above to help treat skin infections?
 What natural remedies did you use?
-Did they help?
-Share in the comments below!
+Share in the comments below.

 Kresser, Chris.
 (November 1, 2018).
 6 Ways to Treat a Skin Infection Using Natural Remedies.
 Chris Kresser.
 Retrieved from https://chriskresser.com/6-ways-to-treat-a-skin-infection-using-natural-remedies/